ibm-cloud-docs/Cloudant/api/design_documents.md

 while design documents have an `_id` indicated by `$DESIGN_ID`.

 A design document's ID never contains a partition key regardless of the database's partitioning type.
-The partition key is not included because the indexes that are contained within a design document apply to all partitions in a partitioned database.
+The partition key isn't included because the indexes that are contained within a design document apply to all partitions in a partitioned database.

-If a design document is updated, {{site.data.keyword.cloudant_short_notm}} deletes the indexes from the previous version, and recreates the index from scratch.
+If a design document is updated, {{site.data.keyword.cloudant_short_notm}} deletes the indexes from the previous version, and re-creates the index from scratch.
 If you need to change a design document for a larger database, have a look at the [Design document management guide](/docs/Cloudant?topic=cloudant-design-document-management#managing-changes-to-a-design-document).
 {: note}

 A design document's structure includes the following parts: